Discover the authentic taste of Umbria: Olive oil tasting with a local producer

 Pressing:

-- After picking, the olives are taken to the olive mill as soon as possible.
+• After picking, the olives are taken to the olive press as quickly as possible.
 Here they are washed and ground into a paste.

 Bottling: